What Is a Stay Interview? Everything Small Businesses Need to Know

 When to Give a Stay Interview

-Companies often try to ask stay interview questions during a performance review, thinking that utilizing the time to cover multiple topics is efficient.
+Don’t combine stay interview questions with a performance review.
 Employees are in a different frame of mind during performance reviews, expecting to speak very little and not engage in an open discussion.
-You’re attempting to achieve different outcomes with each of these employee management tools, so don’t try to combine them into one—you won’t get the outcome you need from either.
+You’re attempting to achieve different outcomes with each of these employee management tools, so don’t try to combine them—you won’t get the outcome you need from either.

 Why Companies Use Stay Interviews